stackai/stackai-vpc/README.md

   - Port 8000: TCP port used for the StackAI backend HTTP
   - Port 8800: TCP port used for the Kong API Gateway HTTP
   - Port 8443: TCP port used for the Kong API Gateway HTTPS
+  - Port 9000: TCP port used for the MinIO service.

 If you set up the Caddy reverse proxy (See steps below), you may change the ports above for the ports 80 or/and 443.